 “To me, at the time, [his voice] sounded almost a bit like Arnold Schwarzenegger, probably because it was so different to any Irish accent I had ever heard.”

 “I remember my mum said I was in the phone box and I don’t know if I said his name, or I said ‘Dad’, but I said, ‘How come you only sent me a birthday card when I turned 6, but not on my other birthdays?’
 And he replied, ‘Your mum wouldn’t allow me’.
 I think I kicked her in the phone box and ran away.”

-Later, Pearse would find out that after he ran away, Eddie begged Pearse’s mother not to hang up the phone and cut off contact.
+Later, Pearse would find out that after he ran away, his dad begged Pearse’s mother not to hang up the phone and cut off contact.

 But there was no more contact.
 That was the last time Pearse heard from his father.

 Over the next 20 years, Pearse got on with the business of living, all the while unable to shake the feeling that something within him was missing.
 He grew from being a boy to man, not quite sure how to navigate that journey without a father figure to guide him.

 “When I went to teach myself how to shave, I didn’t know what to do.
 I didn’t really have friends at school.
 I was with my mum.
 And I had this big bush of a ginger head – I looked like a giant leprechaun.
 I’d snuck down to the store and bought Gillette and I put it on over my face and I looked in the mirror.
 And I didn’t realise I was crying but there were tears in the suds and I just went, ‘I don’t know what to do.
 I don’t have a man.
 I don’t have a dad.
 I don’t have a father.
 Who can I ask this to?
 Who do I look up to?”

 “That’s when I felt a longing, a pull, but you don’t know where you’re going.
 It’s very confusing.”